SecureDrop Workstation Release Management

 git clone git@github.com:freedomofpress/securedrop-builder.git

-cd securedrop-builder
+cd securedrop-client

 1. Save and publish build metadata.